coalton-lang/coalton/docs/intro-to-coalton.md

     (y Integer)))
 ```

-Structs are like single constructor ADTs, and are constructed equivelently:
+Structs are like single constructor ADTs, and are constructed equivalently:

 ```lisp
 (coalton (Point 1 2))